efdevcon/DIPs/DIPs/DIP-48.md

     - Transform networking events into unforgettable co-op campaigns

 ## Links & Additional Information
-- Accommodation Support: Our brave adventurers from /tabletop and AceTCG are bootstrapping this quest on a shoestring budget.
-A boost of 1000 gold pieces (or dollars) for each team would be the difference between sleeping in cozy inns or camping outside the city walls.
-Without this support, our mission to bring gaming glory to Devcon hangs by a thread!
 - Join the /tabletop guild: https://warpcast.com/~/channel/tabletop
 - More intel on our crypto card wizardry: https://acetcg.xyz/